senseiwells/ChunkDebug/README.md

 ### Selection Menu

-You can make a selection on the chunk map by right-clicking, this will highlight the chunk with a red outline, it will also bring up a menu on the right displaying all the relevant information for that chunk.
+You can select chunks on the chunk map by right-clicking, this will highlight the chunk with a red outline, it will also bring up a menu on the right displaying all the relevant information for that chunk.
+This menu can be closed much like the settings menu with `F1` or the button in the bottom right.

 ![Chunk Selection Menu](images/chunk_selection_menu.png)

-The menu displays the location of the chunks, as well as the chunk status
+The menu displays the location of the chunks, as well as the chunk status; you can read more about what this means on the [Minecraft Wiki Page](https://minecraft.wiki/w/Chunk#Level_and_load_type).
+The separation of the `Status Level` and `Ticking Status Level` is due to the split of Simulation Distance and Render Distance.
+Below, all the tickets for the selected chunk are listed, including the type of the ticket and the level.
+Below that is the `Generation Stage` which is how far the chunk has generated.
+And finally, whether the chunk has been scheduled for unloading.

+You are also able to select multiple chunks by dragging right-click, this will highlight a region of chunks with a red outline.

 ![Chunk Selections Menu](images/chunk_selections_menu.png)

+The menu will now display less specific information but displays data for all the selected chunks.
+It shows the location and area of your selection.
+The status level range of the chunks, as well as the status distributions of all the chunks.
+And finally a count of all the ticket types within the selection.